PoglyApp/pogly-documentation/use/authentication.md

 1. User chooses a login provider
 2. They log in on that platform
-   - The provider (e.g. Twitch) authenticates the user and returns a secure token called a JWT (JSON Web Token).
+   - The provider (e.g. Twitch) authenticates the user and returns a secure token called a JWT (JSON Web Token)
-3. SpacetimeAuth verifies the token
+3. SpacetimeAuth uses the token to create unique SpacetimeAuth user in it's database
+4. SpacetimeAuth returns its own secure JWT to Pogly

-   - Pogly sends this token to SpacetimeDB.
+   - Pogly sends this token to SpacetimeDB backend server
-   - SpacetimeAuth checks:
+   - SpacetimeDB backend server checks:

      - Is the token valid?
      - Did it come from the correct provider (Twitch, KICK or Google)?